 - Monitoring and measurement of processes – SYS-017

-Note: If you are interested in one of the procedures listed above that does not have a hyperlink, please contact me via email at email@example.com.
-The procedures are available, and the links will be provided during next two weeks.
+Note: If you are interested in one of the procedures listed above that does not have a hyperlink, please contact me via email at firstname.lastname@example.org.
+The procedures are available, and the links will be provided during the next two weeks.
 The only exception is SYS-026.
 That is a new procedure in draft format, and it will be the subject of a future blog.
 Medical Device Academy will be revising each of the above procedures for compliance with EU Regulation 2017/745 in accordance with the MDR quality plan that we have outlined in this blog article.
 These procedures are all compliant with ISO 13485:2016, and updates for compliance with the EU MDR will be made available at no additional charge.

-Priority of requirements for MDR quality plan
+The priority of requirements for MDR quality plan

 There are seven major changes required for compliance with the European Regulation 2017/745.
 These priorities are listed in order of highest to lowest effort and cost that will be required to comply, rather than the chronological order.
 First, some medical devices are being reclassified.
 Second, new CE certificates must be issued under the new conformity assessment processes.
-Third, technical documentation must be updated in order to meet Annex II of Regulation 2017/745.
-Fourth, post-market surveillance documentation must be updated in order to comply with Annex III of Regulation 2017/745.
+Third, technical documentation must be updated to meet Annex II of Regulation 2017/745.
+Fourth, post-market surveillance documentation must be updated to comply with Annex III of Regulation 2017/745.
 Fifth, specific documentation must be uploaded to the Eudamed.
-Specifically, manufacturers must upload UDI data, labeling and periodic safety update reports (PSUR).
-Sixth, all economic operators must be registered with Eudamed and comply with Regulation 2017/745 or new economic operators will need to be selected.
+Specifically, manufacturers must upload UDI data, labeling, and periodic safety update reports (PSUR).
+Sixth, all economic operators must be registered with Eudamed and comply with Regulation 2017/745, or new economic operators will need to be selected.
 Seventh, quality system procedures will need to be updated to comply with Regulation 2017/745.

-Implementation timeline for MDR quality plan
+The implementation timeline for MDR quality plan